 While PRESS focuses on productivity, on pressing words out of your head and onto the page (screen, document, whatever), SLAKE focuses on writing craft (and, to some extent, the business of writing), on quality, not quantity.
 At a SLAKE meeting we critique each writer's work in turn, and discuss various issues that come up.
 We also enjoy a bit of tea and snacks together, and might occasionally read aloud an excerpt too (but don't count on it).
 Unlike its more vigorous cousin PRESS, SLAKE has always been—and will always be— free.
 It will cost you nothing but your pride, your anonymity, your loneliness, and the time and diligence required to prepare a submission every month.
 SLAKE usually meets on the last Sunday of the month, for several hours, at the Wordsmith office (or on Zoom, if the office is shuttered).
 Click here for more information, or just sign up and send us your first submission.

 This focuses on a specific piece of writing, and not on the author's habits, platform, or publication strategies.
-You can simply ask us to do a brief straightforward job for you, or retain a Wordsmith Associate as your academic editor over a longer term (completion of your thesis or dissertation, for example).
+You can simply ask us to do a brief straightforward job for you, or retain a Wordsmith Associate as your editor over a longer term.

 An overall critique and section-by-section feedback concerning voice, mood, style, structure, story logic, characterization, rhetorical impact, etc. Focuses on the coherence and strength of the whole.
 You’ll see more comments than corrections.

 Focuses on paragraphs, sentences, and word choice, to refine style, grammar, syntax, and genre conventions.
 You’ll see lots of corrections but plenty of comments too, especially in the form of clarification questions and requests for specific revisions.

 Focuses on punctuation, spacing, formatting, and combing out every last error.
 No margin comments unless absolutely necessary to clarify something.